xlgmokha/token-talk/README.md

 * Password Credentials: for trusted clients.
 * Client Credentials: for service authentication.
 * Refresh: for exchanging a refresh token for an access token.
-* Extensions: saml bearer, jwt bearer
+* Extensions: SAML bearer, JWT bearer

 # Grant Types - Authorization Code